wwselleck/treats/README.md

 ## Solution

 ### Treat
-Content is exposed via Treats (hence the project name), which are just logical groupings of content.
-Treats determine a set of Treat Items, and then score those items to designate the importance of those items.
+Content is exposed via a Treat (hence the project name), which is just a logical grouping of content and associated configuration.
+Treats determine a set of Treat Items upon request, and then score those items to designate the importance of those items.
 Some examples of Treats may be...

 - An 'RSS' Treat, that allows you to subscribe to multiple RSS feeds.
 Some potential configuration options for determing score: Specifying certain RSS that are more important than the others, a keyword matcher that adjusts the score of RSS items whose text content matches a certain keyword